Beyond Single-Turn: A Survey on Multi-Turn Interactions with Large Language Models: Multi-Turn Interaction Tasks

 The emerging trend in conversational tutors involves integrating research insights directly into classroom practice, facilitated by the increasing availability of large language models tailored specifically for education.
-Major industry players, including Google with LearnLM \cite{wiggers2024learnlm} and Anthropic with Claude for Education \cite{anthropic2025claude}, have actively embraced this approach, developing specialized educational versions of their flagship AI models.
+Major industry players, including Google with LearnLM \citep{wiggers2024learnlm} and Anthropic with Claude for Education \citep{anthropic2025claude}, have actively embraced this approach, developing specialized educational versions of their flagship AI models.
 These initiatives reflect a convergence between academic research and industry applications, emphasizing personalized, adaptive tutoring methods grounded in evidence-based dialogue strategies and instructional principles.
+They also connect directly to the adaptation, evaluation, and safety challenges discussed later in \coloredref{sec:challenges}, where classroom deployment raises questions about robustness, pedagogical alignment, and overreliance.

-\subsubsubsection{Automated Feedback \& Grading Support}
+\paragraph{Automated Feedback \& Grading Support}

-\paragraph{Automated Feedback Support} Large language models are increasingly leveraged to generate automated feedback and grading, aiming to support instructors with large-scale assessments \cite{silva2025assessing}.
-Similarly, in open-ended writing tasks, LLMs can produce fluent and plausible comments that appear insightful, yet often include content not grounded in the student’s work \cite{jia2024assessing}.
-This lack of faithfulness (e.g. fabricated critiques or irrelevant suggestions) is a critical limitation, as unfaithful feedback can mislead or confuse learners.
-Improving the accuracy and alignment of feedback with students’ actual mistakes has therefore become a central research focus.
+\subparagraph{Automated Feedback Support} Large language models are increasingly leveraged to generate automated feedback and grading, aiming to support instructors with large-scale assessments \citep{silva2025assessing}.
+Similarly, in open-ended writing tasks, LLMs can produce fluent and plausible comments that appear insightful, yet often include content not grounded in the student's work \citep{jia2024assessing}.
+This lack of faithfulness (e.g., fabricated critiques or irrelevant suggestions) is a critical limitation, as unfaithful feedback can mislead or confuse learners.
+Improving the accuracy and alignment of feedback with students' actual mistakes has therefore become a central research focus.